 5.3 In the event of any loss or damage to Customer Data, Qubit shall use commercially reasonable endeavors to restore the lost or damaged Customer Data from the latest back-up of such Customer Data maintained by Qubit in accordance with its standard archiving procedures.

-5.4 Qubit shall not be responsible for any destruction, loss, alteration or disclosure of Customer Data caused by any third party (except any third parties sub-contracted by Qubit to perform services related to Customer Data maintenance and back-up).
+5.4 Qubit shall not be responsible for any destruction, loss, alteration or disclosure of Customer Data caused by any third party (except for Qubit Sub-processors).

 6.1 Qubit shall provide that access to Customer Data is limited to those Personnel who need access to the Customer Data to meet Qubit’s obligations under this Addendum and/or the Services Agreement.